 When it comes to your oral health, your gums matter just as much as your teeth.
 While your teeth are susceptible to developing cavities without consistent oral hygiene, your gums can actually experience an infection called periodontal disease.
 Early symptoms include redness, swelling, and sensitivity, but left alone, it can lead to gum recession, loose teeth, and even tooth loss!

 Fortunately for people in and around Friendship Heights, our team here at Aesthetic & Family Dentistry Specialists are experts when it comes to finding and treating periodontal disease, so if you’re dealing with an advanced infection, he can help you quickly turn it into a distant memory.
-To start getting the care you need right here in Washington, DC, contact us today.
+To start getting the care you need, contact us today for periodontal services in Friendship Heights, Washington, DC.

 Scaling and root planing are similar to a regular dental cleaning, and they’re specifically designed to remove the root cause of periodontal disease—deposits of bacteria-filled plaque and tartar on the teeth below the gum line.
 First, the roots of the teeth are thoroughly cleaned (scaling), and then they are reshaped to make their rough surfaces smoother (root planing).
 This prevents plaque from accumulating around the gums in the future, keeping a patient safe from reinfection.